Wonder Woman Historia: The Amazons: Book Two

+Book Three

 With the Amazons' existence no longer a secret, Demeter calls out Hera for not bothering to help the female warriors, whose creation was the Olympian Queen's own idea.

 Back on Earth, the Amazons battle against the gods and their male soldiers.
-The Amazons even slay Zeus' son Hercules, who had tried to fight them in one of his infamous labors, prompting his father to angrily lash out at Hera.
+The Amazons even slay Zeus' son Heracles, who had tried to fight them in one of his infamous labors, prompting his father to angrily lash out at Hera.

 Hippolyta merges all seven Amazon tribes into one group and leads as their sole Queen.
 Despite their bravery and skills, however, the Amazons are no match for their male enemies and suffer many losses.
 When Artemis sends down Antiope's horse, Hippolyta rides it to Olympus where she strikes a deal with Zeus: the Amazons' lives in exchange for their freedom.
 Except for Tarpeia, all the Amazons, dead and living, are given long lives yet are forever imprisoned on Themyscira, an island where are they allowed to do as they please while under the sun god's watch; once a month, Artemis is allowed temporary guardianship of the warriors she had helped create.

-Grieving over depriving her sisters their freedom, Hippolyta solemnly carves a baby girl from the clay sand on the island's beach before walking off into the sea with the intent of committing suicide.
-Hera, Artemis, and the other five goddesses soon arrive and bring the clay structure to life using the soul of the very child the Hippolyta was ordered to abandon.
+Grieving over depriving her sisters their freedom, Hippolyta solemnly forms a baby girl from the clay sand on the island's beach before walking off into the sea with the intent of drowning herself.
+Hera, Artemis, and the five other goddesses soon arrive and bring the clay baby to life by using the soul of the very child Hippolyta was ordered to abandon.

 Submerged under the sea, Hippolyta hears the newborn baby's cries.
-Rushing back to take care of the child, Hippolyta soon realizes it's the baby girl who she originally raced to rescue.
+Rushing back to take care of the child, Hippolyta finds the drachma and realizes it's the baby girl who she originally raced to rescue.
 She contemplates what to name this child as the name "Diana" is shown carved on the beach sand behind her.
-The goddesses meanwhile looking proudly upon their champion and her new daughter.
+From Mount Olympus, the seven goddesses look proudly upon their champion and her new daughter.